seanpmaxwell/Typescript-Best-Practices/README.md

     - For example: if _Signup_ and _Login_ are features for a website, _Auth_ could be a domain.
   - **layer:** is a specific level of an application that data moves through.
     - Layers are typically grouped as:
-      - **repository:** talks to the persistence layer (server-side)
+      - **repository:** talks to the persistence-layer (server-side)
+        - In most situations this means the database but is not restricted to it.
+I like to use plain `repo` when talking to a database and then "persistence name" + "repo" for something else: i.e "UserRepo.ts" (talks to the database) and "UserS3Repo.ts" fetches user blob data from s3.
       - **service:** business logic (server-side) or API calls (client-side)
       - **controller:** handle incoming requests from the client (server-side)
       - **middleware:** logic typically passed to the framework to format/validate incoming requests
+      - Additional notes:
-      - Note: layers are not an exact science and you'll find many applications which take various approaches to the above.
+        - layers are not an exact science and you'll find many applications which take various approaches to the above.
+        - **infra:**
+          - server-side: if you need to wrap tools which talk to the persistance layer (i.e. `infra/s3.ts` or `infra/db.ts`).
+          - client-side: if you need to wrap tools which trigger API calls and is called by the service-layer (infra/http.ts).
+        - **inter-service:** I like to use this term (short for intermediate-service) for service-modules not meant to talk to the controller-layer but holding shareable business logic used by other service.

 Use **layer-based** based architecture for simple (single developer) applications
   - Easier mental map